prpole/dissertation/chapter1/main.md

 Katherine Fusco’s “Systems, Not Men: Producing People in *Herland*,” and K.
 Graehme Hall’s “Mothers and Children: ‘Rising with the Restless Tide’ in *Herland*.”

+[^ln-reproduction-contradiction]: a little bit from Merchant here... ---and thereby seems to offer a resolution to Merchant's "second contradiction" between production and reproduction some seventy years before Merchant identified it

 <!--perhaps a place to explore the web of determination; should also bring in
 context of naturalism here if possible to prepare for the final section?-->